Nick-AI/TA-ICS111-F2018/README.md

-# File for ICS111 Lab Sections 1& 5
+# Files for ICS111 Lab Sections 1& 5